AndersonMM96/MAGD-150/README.md

 # MAGD-150

 ## Anderson.zip
-Contains a progrma that displays a digital image of a cityscape.
+Contains a program that displays a digital image of a cityscape.

 ## Anderson-1.zip
 Contains a program that displays an outer space scene.
 It includes multiple planets and a UFO.